SpineEventEngine/SpineEventEngine.github.io/docs/introduction/development.md

 #### Entities

 During this step we create entity classes and add message handling methods to them.
-Code snippets below show `Aggregate` and `Projection` classes with handler methods.
+Code snippets below show `Aggregate` and `Projection` classes with their handler methods.

 <pre class="highlight lang-java">
 <code>final class TaskAggregate